LuckySikolia/FCC-FrontEnd/README.md

 #project thireen: Piano Project
 this project taught me responsive web design by creating a piano.
 Mainly learnt media queries and pseudo selectors.

+#project fourteen: Technical Documentation Page (cert project)
+this project is an unquided project that tests knowledge aquired on css concepts